 The Co-Worker’s Guide to Type 1 Diabetes

-The 9 to 5 work lifestyle isn’t the easiest for anyone, especially for someone with Type 1 diabetes.
-Through meetings, work events, traveling and stress, those with T1D still have to treat, test and manage blood sugar levels all the time.
-Perhaps you will work with someone who has Type 1 diabetes, or you are simply interested in learning more.
-Consider this guide to help you learn the ins and outs of Type 1 diabetes in the work force.
+The nine-to-five work lifestyle isn’t the easiest for anyone, especially for someone with type 1 diabetes.
+Through meetings, work events, traveling and stress, those with type 1 diabetes (T1D) still have to treat, test and manage blood sugar levels all the time.
+Perhaps you will work with someone who has type 1 diabetes, or you are simply interested in learning more.
+Consider this guide to help you learn the ins and outs of type 1 diabetes in the work force.

 What is Type 1?